-C. Donations and Unsolicited Offers.
+C. Donations and unsolicited offers.

-- 1. The City may also obtain public art through donations, as well as unsolicited offers.
-Gifts that Artists or owners offer must conform to the Public Art Plan's goals and objectives, and public participation will help achieve community acceptance of a proffered piece. - 2.
-All costs for installation shall be negotiated by the City and the donor at the time of donation. - 3.
-Should the City choose to remove a piece of donated artwork from public display for a period of at least one (1) year, the City shall make a good faith effort to attempt one (1) of the following actions: - a.
-Negotiate with the donor an extended period of time for the piece to remain out of public display; or - b.
-Offer to return the piece, at donor expense, to the donor.
-If the original donor cannot be contacted after reasonable efforts or chooses not to accept the return of the piece, the City reserves the right to sell, convey, or otherwise discard the piece.
+- (1) The City may also obtain public art through donations, as well as unsolicited offers.
+Gifts that artists or owners offer must conform to the Public Art Plan's goals and objectives, and public participation will help achieve community acceptance of a proffered piece. - (2) All costs for installation shall be negotiated by the City and the donor at the time of donation. - (3) Should the City choose to remove a piece of donated artwork from public display for a period of at least one year, the City shall make a good faith effort to attempt one of the following actions: - (a) Negotiate with the donor an extended period of time for the piece to remain out of public display; or - (b) Offer to return the piece, at donor expense, to the donor.
+If the original donor cannot be contacted after reasonable efforts or chooses not to accept the return of the piece, the City reserves the right to sell, convey, or otherwise discard the piece. - (4) The City has the authority to decline gifts, donated pieces, and unsolicited pieces of public art.

-On-Loan Items.
+D. On-loan items.

-- 1. Displaying works that an Artist or owner has loaned is an effective way to expand public art in the community.
+- (1) Displaying works that an artist or owner has loaned is an effective way to expand public art in the community.
 The on-loan program allows the City to complement or supplement the permanent pieces in the collection for a limited time.
-It provides opportunities to display well-known works and those that are new or unfamiliar, and it offers the chance to highlight aspiring artists and experienced masters alike. - 2.
-The Commission and artist shall agree upon a reasonable length of time, not to exceed the negotiated agreement, for the art to be displayed. - 3.
-At the end of the agreed time period, as contracted between the City and the Artist, the Artist is responsible for removing the installation. - 4.
-Should the Artist fail to remove the installation within the negotiated time period, the piece will be considered abandoned.
-The City retains the right to remove the installation in accordance with Section 10 of this Ordinance.
+It provides opportunities to display well-known works and those that are new or unfamiliar, and it offers the chance to highlight aspiring artists and experienced masters alike. - (2) The Commission and artist shall agree upon a reasonable length of time, not to exceed the negotiated agreement, for the art to be displayed. - (3) At the end of the agreed time period, as contracted between the City and the

+- artist, the artist is responsible for removing the installation. - (4) Should the artist fail to remove the installation within the negotiated time period, the piece will be considered abandoned.
+The City retains the right to remove the installation in accordance with § 232-9 of this chapter.

-§ 232-7 Siting, Installation, and Maintenance
+§ 232-7.
+Siting, installation, and maintenance.